Variations in Psychological Attributes: Class 12 Psychology Notes

 Assessment of Intelligence

-• IQ is defined as mental age upon chronological age multiplied by 100
+• IQ is defined as mental age upon chronological age multiplied by 100:

-• If mental age is higher than chronological age then the person has high intelligence and vice-versa.
+• If mental age is higher than chronological age, then the person has high intelligence, and vice versa.

-Variations of Intelligence
+Variations in Intelligence

-Intellectual Deficiency- Significantly subaverage general intellectual functioning existing concurrently with deficits in adaptive behavior and manifested during the developmental period- American Association On Mental Deficiency(AAMD).
-There are further four types.
+Intellectual Deficiency- Significantly subaverage general intellectual functioning existing concurrently with deficits in adaptive behavior and manifested during the developmental period- American Association on Mental Deficiency(AAMD).
+There are four further types.
 Let us explore this variation in Psychological notes:

 1. High Creativity